UEFA Super Cup: Rules

-Currently, the rules of the UEFA Super Cup are that it is a single match, contested in a neutral venue.
+The UEFA Super Cup is contested as a single match at a neutral venue.
 The match consists of two periods of 45 minutes each, known as halves.
-If the scores are level at the end of 90 minutes, two additional 15-minute periods of extra time are played.
-If there is no winner at the end of the second period of extra time, a penalty shoot-out determines the winner.
+If the scores are level at the end of 90 minutes, the match goes straight to a penalty shoot-out to determine the winners.
+Before the 2023 edition, two additional 15-minute periods of extra time were played before the match went to penalties if still tied.

-Each team names 23 players, 11 of which start the match.
-Of the 12 remaining players, a total of 3 may be substituted throughout the match.
-A fourth substitute is permitted if the match enters extra time.
+Each team names twenty-three players, eleven of which start the match.
+Of the twelve remaining players, a total of five may be substituted throughout the match.
 Each team may wear its first choice kit.
-If these clash, the previous year's Europa League winning team must wear an alternative colour.
-If a club refuses to play or is ineligible to play then they are replaced by the runner-up of the competition through which they qualified.
+If the kits clash, the Europa League holders must wear an alternative kit.
+If a club refuses to play or is ineligible to play then they are replaced by the runners-up of the competition through which they qualified.
 If the field is unfit for play due to bad weather, the match must be played the next day.

 Sponsorship

 The UEFA Super Cup's sponsors are the same as the sponsors for the UEFA Champions League.
-The tournament's current main sponsors are (as of the 2022–23 season):
+The tournament's current main sponsors are (as of the 2024–25 season):